 Note: You should always try to reach me by email first.
-Please send emails to the above addresses NOT to the email link in BlackBoard - or you will not receive a reply.
+Please send emails to the above address ONLY - or you will not receive a reply.
 You can generally expect a reply within 48 business hours (i.e., not on weekends).